damienbod/MicrosoftEntraIDMultiApis/README.md

 3. Open the permissions blade
 4. Grant Admin consent if you require to use local tenant permissions

-## Azure AD Permissions API
+## Microsoft Entra ID Permissions API

 Permissions used in the AAD API

 - none

-## Azure AD Permissions UI
+## Microsoft Entra ID Permissions UI

 - multi-tenant-api

 ## Note

-Validate the UI client ID in the API to only allow ATs from known B2C tenants.
+Validate the UI client ID in the API to only allow ATs from known Azure AD B2C tenants.

 ## Links